San Isidro, Nueva Ecija: History

-San Isidro, along with its origin Gapan, Aliaga, Cabiao, and San Antonio were parts of Pampanga until they were transferred to Nueva Ecija in 1848.
+San Isidro, along with Gapan, Aliaga, Cabiao, and San Antonio were parts of Pampanga until they were transferred to Nueva Ecija in 1848.
 It served as the capital of Nueva Ecija from 1852 to 1912.
 After the first cry against the Spanish colonial government was made in 1896, there were 2,000 revolutionary soldiers under General Mariano Llanera who besieged San Isidro.

-On March 29, 1899, General Emilio Aguinaldo declared San Isidro as the capital of the Philippines after the revolutionary capital Malolos, Bulacan was captured by the Americans.
+On March 29, 1899, General Emilio Aguinaldo declared San Isidro as the capital of the Philippines after the revolutionary capital Malolos was captured by the Americans.
 However, this was short-lived.
 General Frederick Funston planned the capture of Aguinaldo to end the Philippine–American War in San Isidro.

 The Wright Institute, established in 1903 in San Isidro, was the first high school established outside Manila during the American period.

 The town was occupied by Japanese troops in 1942, during World War II.
 The combined U.S. and Philippine Commonwealth ground forces liberated San Isidro and defeated the Japanese forces in 1945.

 Contemporary period

 On September 11, 1989, Mayor Enrique Lorenzo was on his way back from Manila with his wife Aurora, their driver, and one of their security personnel when they were ambushed by four gunmen along the Sta.
-Mesa Bridge.
-Aurora and two other companions died from their gunshot wounds while Mayor Lorenzo survived the attempted assassination with only his left shoulder wounded.
+Mesa Bridge in Manila.
+Aurora and two other companions died from their gunshot wounds while Mayor Lorenzo with only injuries to his left shoulder.